bstraa/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

-'lambda' is a fancy word for 'function'.
+'lambda' is another word for 'function'.
 When we use lambda, we can apply a function to another function.
 For example:

 a = ['alpha', 'beta', 'Theta'] sorted(a) returns ['Theta', 'alpha', 'beta']